JPessi/odin-recipes/README.md

-This project is a recipe website example, showing the uses of the html elements headings, paragraphs, ordered lists, unordered lists, anchor tags and images.
+This project is a recipe website example, showing the uses of the basic html and css rules.